 - Making sure that your application’s content fits the cultural tastes and usage habits of the target market

-- Using the right number conventions and currencies
+- Using the right number format conventions and currencies

 - Meeting local legal requirements

 - Formatting dates, addresses, and phone numbers to meet local conventions